-Teens who have had cancer might be at risk for late effects from their treatment.
+Teens who have had cancer might be at risk for long-term effects from the cancer or its treatment, as well as for effects that might not show up until many years later (known as late effects).
 It’s important to discuss what these possible effects might be with the medical team.

-Late effects can involve more than one part of the body (or more than one organ system) and can range from mild to severe.
-They can include:
+Late effects can involve more than one part of the body (or more than one organ system), and they can range from mild to severe.
+They might include:

 Just as the treatment of cancer in teens requires a specialized approach, so does aftercare and watching for late effects.
 Careful follow-up after cancer treatment allows doctors to find and treat any late effects as early as possible.
 The follow-up schedule depends on many things, including the type of cancer, the treatments used, and the risk of late effects from those treatments.

 It’s very important to discuss possible long-term complications of treatment with the health care team, and to make sure there’s a plan to watch for these problems and treat them, if needed.
 The health care team can help you know what to watch for.